 So, while it’s true that auto insurance isn’t required in New Hampshire, for the average person, it might as well be.
 In fact, over 90 percent of residents have auto insurance which is a higher percentage than 34 other states (including Washington D.C.).

 New Hampshire Minimum Coverage

-New Hampshire has minimum limits for car insurance policies.
+New Hampshire has minimum coverage for auto insurance in New Hampshire.

 - $25,000 – Bodily injury liability for one person per accident

 - $50,000 – Bodily injury liability total for multiple persons per accident